Showtime Lakers: Showtime era

 Riley led the Lakers to four championships.
 Dressed in sleek Italian suits with his hair slicked back with mousse, he added to the team's Hollywood image.
 Riley was also innovative on defense; he was one of the first coaches to employ a 1-3-1 half-court trap to pick up the pace of the game.
 Though the Showtime Lakers were known for their offense, they won championships with their defense.
 In Cooper, they had one of the top defensive stoppers in the game.
 The league-wide perception was that the Lakers played with finesse and were not physical enough to win in the playoffs.
-Riley's mantra was "no rebounds, no rings".
+Riley emphasized rebounding as a requirement for winning championships.

 The Lakers in 1985 won their first championship in nine meetings against the Boston Celtics and again defeated their rivals for the title in 1987.
-At the championship celebrations following the 1987 Finals, Riley boldly guaranteed before the cheering crowd that the Lakers would win it all again in 1988.
+At the championship celebrations following the 1987 Finals, Riley guaranteed before the crowd that the Lakers would win the championship again in 1988.
 This was a very bold gesture as the league had not had a repeat champion for nearly 20 years.
 Nevertheless, this guarantee was fulfilled as the Lakers repeated as champions in 1988, becoming the first NBA team to capture back-to-back championships since the Celtics' repeat title in 1968–69 in center Bill Russell's last season.
 With the team older, the Lakers were more of a half-court team that season.